A bench of acting Chief Justice AK Sikri and Justice

 the court's earlier order, it would be difficult for him to

-get justice, Rohit had said in his petition against Tiwari, a
+get justice, Rohit said in his petition against Tiwari, also a

 former governor of Andhra Pradesh.

-Referring to the court's remark in its September 23 order
+Referring to the court's remark that Tiwari's failure in

-the paternity suit, Rohit said that such an inference is not
+Rohit said that such an inference is not same as conclusive

 "The court also failed to appreciate that an adverse